 - Consider solution alternatives

-- Identify possible Minimum Viable Products (MVPs) and Minimal Marketable Features (MMF)
+- Identify possible Minimum Viable Products (MVPs) and Minimum Marketable Features (MMF)

 - Determine the costs involved, technology and architectural enablement, infrastructure, using a Lean business case (described in the epics article).

-Guided by analysis and insights, Business Owners (and typically Lean Portfolio Management personnel) approve or reject the epics.
+Guided by analysis and insights, Product Management along with Business Owners (and typically Lean Portfolio Management personnel) approve or reject the epics.
 Approved epics then get split into features and transitioned to the funnel of the program Kanban, where they will be prioritized based on WSJF.
 WIP limits also apply to the analyzing state.